 Here's how we distribute content that actually reaches the C-suite:

-3. Direct channel development: We build distribution channels that reach executives where they consume content.
+- Direct channel development: We build distribution channels that reach executives where they consume content — not where *you* wish they consumed it.

 The results: Higher open rates on executive communications.
 Faster progression from content engagement to sales conversations.
 Increased average contract values driven by C-suite involvement.